clabnet/DataTestLoader/DataTestLoader/README-DataTestLoader.md

 ----------

+Drop, create and populate Postgresql database for unit and integration tests.

 To obtain **Integration Test** effective and consistent, they must always be performed in isolated environments, in order to ensure the existence of the expected data and to grant the possibility to modify them if necessary.